 This function is helpful when I’m working with clients who have industry-specific acronyms, jargon, and product labels that Grammarly doesn’t recognize.

 So, is Grammarly Premium worth it for copywriters?
-After two weeks, I’m convinced it’s an absolute must-have tool for every wordsmith.
+After 6 months of daily use, I'm convinced it's an absolute must-have tool for every wordsmith.

 If you have specific questions about how I use Grammarly's features to run my copywriting business, ask away in the comments below and I'll get back to you with a non-biased, no-holds-barred answer.